MaxLaumeister/EstateVault/README.md

 * Truffle
 * Truffle-Assertions
+* Mythx plugin for Truffle
 * OpenZeppelin

 ## TODO

+* Emit events
+* Implement `IERC721Metadata` to give the user more info about the vault/ticket tokens.
 * Write an end-user function reference
 * Write a [web3-react](https://github.com/NoahZinsmeister/web3-react) frontend that makes these contracts easier for end-users to interact with